Schedule an appointment

 Super Lawyers Magazine named Roxann Smithers a 2012, 2014, 2015, and 2016 Georgia Rising Star.

-Finally, Roxann routinely advises clients in various aspects of their businesses including contract negotiations, property acquisitions, diversity/harassment training, bylaws compliance, and customer complaint investigation.
-She serves as general counsel and second chair on court appointed receiverships.
+Finally, as General Counsel, Roxann routinely advises clients in various aspects of their businesses including formations, deal negotiations, property acquisitions, joint ventures, corporate governance, and compliance investigations.
+She ushers clients through partner exits, i.e. business divorces.
+Additionally, Roxann serves as general counsel on court appointed receiverships.
+She has a specific background with the construction industry.

 A Vietnam Veteran Remembers Coming Home